chalatz/excursions/pages/tours/jewish-tours.md

     required to climb 292 steps, or ride on a donkey.\n3.
-If you have elderly people in your group, we can drive them down on the beautiful beach of Lindos have a drink and a nice discuss with the driver and enjoy the panoramic view while they are waiting for you to climb up the Acropolis of Lindos.\n4.
-Entrance fee Acropolis of Lindos 12 Euros per person, Seniors (with Id or Passport) 6 Euros per person, Children under 18 years old free, No charge to enter Lindos village. \n5.
+If you have elderly people in your group, we can drive them down on the beautiful beach of Lindos have a drink and a nice discuss with the driver and enjoy the panoramic view while they are waiting for you to climb up the Acropolis of Lindos.\n4. **Entrance fee Acropolis of Lindos:**  20 Euros per person, Children under 18 years old free, No charge to enter Lindos village. \n5.
 You may prefer to use ATM machines when you need cash.
 ATMs are everywhere.\n6.
 Rhodes known for [Traditional Appetizers](rhodes_cuisine_greece.htm), desserts, [Wines](wine_tours_greece.htm),
     the famous handmade [Rhodes Pottery - Ceramics](greek_pottery.htm) and the beautiful [Rhodes